glue-viz/glue/doc/customizing_guide/toolbar.rst

     class MyViewer(DataViewer):

         _toolbar_cls = BasicToolbar
-        tools = []
+        tools = ['custom_tool']

-In the example above, the viewer will include an empty toolbar.
+In the example above, the viewer will include an toolbar with one tool (the one we defined above).
 There are currently two main classes available for toolbars:

 * :class:`~glue.viewers.common.qt.toolbar.BasicToolbar`: this is the most basic kind of toolbar - it comes with no tools by default.